mohan/php-helpers/docs/php-helpers-catalyst-book.md

 2. Text editor like `Gedit`
 3. Web browser like `Firefox` to view the output

-Here is a sample of HTML code
+Here is a sample HTML code
 ```raw
 <html>
 	<head>